section-engineering-education/engineering-education/content/articles/email-parser-python/index.md

 In the `get_structures()` function, we check the structure.
 If it is a ham text email, we return `text/plain,` but if it's a multipart type of email, we return `multipart` and all the parts it contains.
 Recursion is used if there are many email structures in the sub-emails of that multipart email.

 > A multipart email is an email that contains multiple parts.
-For example, it can contain both a *text/plain* part and a *HTML* part.
-To check other parts contained in the email, we have to repetitively check that until the email is completely parsed.
-A great method to do that is by the use of recursion.
+For example, it can contain both a *text/plain* part and an *HTML* part.
+To check other parts of the email, we must check for the same until the email is repeatedly parsed.
+An excellent method to do that is by the use of recursion.

 Any other email structure apart from the two, **text/plain** and **multipart**, is displayed by returning the email's content type(`get_content_type()`).